 The research wind farm (WiValdi) is operated by the Wind Energy Experiments facility of the German Aerospace Center (DLR) at its Braunschweig site.
-WiValdi is located in Krummendeich and is currently being constructed.
+WiValdi is located in Krummendeich, on camp 32, and is currently being constructed.

 DLR is the Federal Republic of Germany’s research centre for aeronautics and space.
 We conduct research and development activities in the fields of aeronautics, space, energy, transport, security and digitalisation.

 The German Space Agency at DLR plans and implements the national space programme on behalf of the Federal Government.
 Two DLR project management agencies oversee funding programmes and support knowledge transfer.